-‘The Convergence of the Twain’ by Thomas Hardy is an eleven section poem that is divided into sets of three lines, or tercets.
-These sections are portioned off like stanzas, and labelled with roman numerals.
+‘The Convergence of the Twain’ by Thomas Hardy is an eleven-section poem that is divided into sets of three lines, or tercets.
+These sections are portioned off like stanzas and labeled with roman numerals.
 The poem does follow a structured rhyme scheme.
 It conforms to the pattern of AAA BBB CCC, and so on, alternating end sounds as the poet saw fit.
 The pattern is very predictable, perhaps mimicking the movement of the ocean and the ocean.

 The sea is directly connected to one of the important themes of the text, vanity.
 When one is consumed in the solitude of the sea there is no use for vanity.
 The speaker makes it clear, through a line of dialogue, that the fish are confused by even the idea of vanity, they query: ‘“What does this vaingloriousness down here?”’

 A reader should also take note of the subtitle, and the context it gives the poem, before beginning an in-depth analysis.
 Hardy gave ‘The Convergence of the Twain’ an epigraph in order to ensure the reader knew what the poem was based around.
 It reads, “(Lines on the loss of the “Titanic”).”
 With this important piece of information, a reader is able to create a complete mental image of the wreck of the Titanic and take into consideration how earthshaking that event was.

 And the Pride of Life that planned her, stilly couches she.

 In the first tercet of ‘The Convergence of the Twain’ the speaker begins by referencing “human vanity.”
 The story is taking place in the “solitude of the sea,” far from the reaches of vanity.
 Without the epigraph, a reader would have no idea at this point that the text is going to discuss the Titanic.